 - Teak - Golden or medium brown hardwood of Teak is praised worldwide for its excellent durability, strength, and visual appeal.
 Also used in indoor and outdoor applications, it is regularly used in boatbuilding.

-- Cocobolo – An incredibly diverse variety of Cocobolo hardwood (including orange, yellow, red, and brown shades) has found popularity all over the world in musical instruments, fine furniture, and small specialty items.
+- Cocobolo – An incredibly diverse variety of Cocobolo hardwood (including orange, yellow, red, and brown shades) has found popularity worldwide in musical instruments, fine furniture, and small specialty items.
 The worldwide supply of Cocobolo is currently very limited.

 - Curly Maple - Moderately-priced maple hardwood is durable and versatile, enabling it to be regularly used for flooring, furniture, musical instruments, and an incredible variety of wooden objects.

 - Rosewood – Dark and visually rich hardwood of rosewood is famous for its top-of-the-line decay resilience, making it the perfect material for building high-end furniture, flooring, musical instruments, and turned objects.
-Rosewood is very expensive, and its trade is currently closely regulated by several South American governments.
+Rosewood is very expensive, and several South American governments closely regulate its trade.

 - Sapele – This famous tropical African hardwood with golden to dark reddish-brown hues was regularly used in boatbuilding, flooring, furniture, and the creation of musical instruments.
 Still, in recent years its trade was severely limited due to overexploitation.

 - Teak – Teak is one of the most popular sources of highly-durable and versatile hardwood in the modern woodworking and processing industry.
 Originally found in Asia, today, plantations of teak can be found across tropical regions of Africa, Asia, and Latin America.

 - Mango wood – Famous moderately-durable hardwood tree of Tropical Asia and Oceania is a traditional source of wood for Hawaiian and Pacific ukuleles, furniture, and turning objects.